EmInReLab/bugsPHP/README.md

-# bugsPHP
+# BugsPHP

-This repository contains PHP bug collection
+This repository contains a collection of bugs on PHP applications curated by mining Github Repositories.

-## Contributors:
-### Authors
-K.D.
-Pramod, W.T.N.
-De Silva, W.U.K.
-Thabrew, Ridwan Shariffdeen, Sandareka Wickramanayake

-### Principal Investigators
-* Ridwan Shariffdeen
-* Sandareka Wickramanayake

-### Developers
-* K.D.
-Pramod
-* W.T.N.
-De Silva
-* W.U.K.
-Thabrew

 Test Dataset